 We are all guilty of over-saturating our news feed with something now and then… or maybe every day.
 Social media is an extension of our lives and a way to share what’s important to us right now — whether that's starting school, dog poop on the floor or beer pong.

 How about exercising some options besides complaining?
 Unfollow.
 Unfriend.
 Hide updates.
 Or, just turn the other freakin' cheek to something that makes someone else happy that you don’t happen to care about.

 And to all of you out there complaining about there being “too many cute kid pictures?”
 Please.
 Your mama probably took pictures of you too.
 They probably made her happy.
 And if that doesn't offer you any comfort, there is light at the end of the tunnel:

 It’s a little thing called pumpkin spice.

-For those of you who need to plan what you’re going to be complaining about a month in advance, you’re welcome.
-And seriously, if you don’t like my kid pictures, don't look.
+For those of you who need to plan what you're going to be complaining about a month in advance, you’re welcome.
+And seriously, if you don't like my kid pictures, don't look.
 It's as simple as that.